-Oil slips below $85 as Saudi raises output towards record
+Oil steadies near 4-year high as Saudi pumps more and Iran sanctions loom

-LONDON (Reuters) - Oil traded below a four-year high on Wednesday as top exporter Saudi Arabia said it increased output to near a record high and after Reuters reported that Russia and Saudi Arabia had struck a private deal in September to pump more.
+LONDON (Reuters) - Oil traded near a four-year high on Wednesday, retreating from session peaks as top exporter Saudi Arabia said it increased output and after Reuters reported that Russia and Saudi Arabia had struck a deal to pump more.

+Saudi Energy Minister Khalid al-Falih said the kingdom had raised output to 10.7 million barrels per day in October and would pump more in November.
+The record high for Saudi output is 10.72 million bpd in November 2016.

-Crude still found support from expectations that U.S. sanctions on Iran will further cut the OPEC country’s oil exports, tightening supplies and straining the ability of other major producers.
+But crude still found support from expectations that U.S. sanctions on Iran starting in November will strain the ability of other major producers.
+One analyst said the Saudi plan to pump more would not change much.

+“Saudi is still very timid, the market wants to see something more proactive,” said Petromatrix analyst Olivier Jakob.
+“That’s why the market is not reacting very much to the different headlines.”

 Oil prices have been climbing as buyers have already started steering clear of Iran before the implementation of U.S. sanctions starting Nov.
 4.